vutunganh/lion19-registration/README.md

 Eventually, I would like to use [peewee](https://docs.peewee-orm.com/en/latest/) as a micro-ORM.
 We perform database migrations using [yoyo-migrations](https://pypi.org/project/yoyo-migrations/).

+We use [pre-commit](https://pre-commit.com/) hooks to make sure that our code is nice!

 ## Configuration files

 This app uses two configuration files.